 [McGill University Definition]

-The adults of the future can do better at being sustainable – so it starts now – we must teach our children sustainable practices so it gives them a chance to do better than we did and so they can leave a better place for their children and their children and their children… (you get the gist)
+The adults of the future can do better at being sustainable – so it starts now – we must teach our children sustainable practices to give them a chance to do better than we did and so they can leave a better place for their children and their children and their children… (you get the gist)

 Sustainability for us is living with the smallest possible impact on the planet.
-We think that although hard for certain industries, it’s actually quite easy for our creative child care, as creativity always helps us find alternatives that are more sustainable!
+It is not easy for all industries, but for us, our creative nature always helps us find alternatives that are more sustainable!

-CocoRio strives to be sustainable across all its work encouraging all sitters and facilitators to use materials found in the home rather than buying anything new for their creative work, as much as possible, and to repurpose and recycle.
-CocoRio also encourages its sitters to use natural resources in its sessions as much as possible.
+CocoRio strives to be sustainable across all its work encouraging all sitters and facilitators to use materials found in the home rather than buying anything new for their creative work.
+We also encourage to as much as possible, repurpose and recycle.
+CocoRio also encourages its sitters to use natural resources in its sessions.
 So much art can be done with things found outside (sticks, leaves, rain etc) and children are encouraged to observe the changing of seasons.
-CocoRio has been successfully trialling park sessions running throughout Summer and Autumn to engage children creatively in nature, employing the natural elements in its creative games.
+CocoRio has been successfully trialling park sessions throughout the Summer and Autumn to engage children creatively in nature, employing the natural elements in its creative games.
 CocoRio strives to match families with local sitters that do not have to travel far to get to the families’ homes, encouraging them to walk or cycle if possible.

 As far as CocoRio’s administration is concerned, all work happens online, encouraging staff to draft their documents online rather than on paper and all official documents are also all archived on the cloud.
 Staff work remotely and flexibly and do not have to travel to a set workplace unless necessary.

-CocoRio aims to have a large enough pool of sitters to be able to always offer walking or cycling distance sitters, as well as covering larger areas and have even more creative skills available.
+CocoRio aims to have a large enough pool of sitters to be able to always offer walking or cycling distance sitters.
+This will also mean we can cover more areas and have even more creative skills on offer.
 CocoRio is also building a wonderful community of sitters who are encouraged to share their sustainable creative ideas, building many helpful resources to share with anyone who wishes to start using creativity in a more sustainable way.

 We love Boobalou, they are a company selling sustainable and ethical products, including many for parents and children.
 They encourage a zero-waste lifestyle for people of all ages.
 For inspiring ideas involving DIY and creativity that respect the environment, we also love Trash is For Tossers’ youtube channel and blog, by Lauren Singer, the founder of Package Free Shop.
 Check them out!